Kiko Argüello: Early life

-Crisis and Conversion
+Crisis and conversion

 At the Royal Academy Argüello went through a profound existential crisis, of which he gave a vivid account in an interview.
 He wondered how it was possible "that we live in a world full of injustices when inside we have a desire for justice."
 Through his involvement with a theatre group, he "learned something of the philosophy of Sartre, (No Exit, The Flies, etc.), and in the end Sartre gives us an answer: that the world is absurd, everything is absurd, that we have a craving for justice and live in an unjust world because everything is absurd."
 Argüello tried to live "consciously, existentially" the "reality" of Sartrian atheism.
 He dedicated himself to art, won a National Prize, and appeared on television, but to his surprise "it meant absolutely nothing" to him.
 "In the end I asked myself: but people, how can they live if I can't?...
 I'd get up and say: to live, for what?
 To paint.
 And why paint?
 To make money.
 What for, if nothing satisfies me?
 I knew that sooner or later I'd shoot myself, I'd kill myself."

 At the height of this crisis, however, Argüello read another philosopher, Bergson, "who says that intuition is a... way..., deeper than reason itself, of arriving at truth.
 And, surprised, I found that, deep inside, my artist's intuition did not accept the absurdity of existence; I was aware of the beauty of a tree, of the beauty of things; there is something there that can't be absurd.
 Then if the absurd is not the truth, if there is a reason for being... the next step was: then somebody created us....
 At that moment... something in me told me that God existed,... that God loved me,... that I was a son of God.
 And with great surprise I found... that this God that appeared in my heart, in my deepest soul, was Jesus Christ, the Jesus Christ of the Catholic Church."

 Summing up this period of his life during his meeting with Pope John Paul II in Rome on November 2, 1980, Argüello said, "God permitted me to experience the absurd – atheism – until He had mercy."
 After his conversion he determined to dedicate his life to Jesus and to the Church.
-He began to frequent catechism courses and for years he trained as a catechist.
+He began to frequent catechism courses and for years he trained as a Catechist with the Cursillos movement.
 Convinced that Jesus is present in the suffering of the poorest of people and inspired by the example of Charles de Foucauld, Argüello abandoned his studies and career as a painter.
 Taking only his guitar, crucifix, and Bible, he left to live amongst the poor in a wooden shack in Palomeras Altas, a slum on the outskirts of Madrid.